ChemistsMC/ChatEnhancer/README.md

 ChatEnhancer is designed to be extended by other plugins without too much trouble.
 Parts of this plugin are inspired by the [Narwhal IRC bot](https://github.com/narwhalirc/narwhal/) by JoshStrobl (especially the slap command!).

 ## Plans
-#### URL Parser
-- [ ] Implement URL parsing for messages to display page title
-  - [ ] Show upvotes and downvotes for Reddit posts
-  - [ ] Show video length for YouTube videos
 #### Quoting
 - [ ] Add chat quotes to a local database
   - `.quote Name` adds the last thing that player said